cjdoris/pAdicExtensions/docs/ramification-polygons.md

 All valid assignments of residues to `P`.

 **Parameters**
-- `Classes := false`: When true, only return one representative per equivalence class
+- `Classes := false`: When true, only return one representative per equivalence class.
-- `URes := false`: As for `AllRamificationPolygons`
+- `URes := false`: As for `AllRamificationPolygons`.
+- `ResidualSplittingDegree`: As for `AllRamificationPolygons`.

 <a id="WithAllUniformizerResidues"></a><a id="WithAllUniformizerResidues--PadRamifPgon"></a>
 > **WithAllUniformizerResidues** (P :: *PadRamifPgon*)